In an anti-climax to the series on the Triumph Acclaim, we summarise the legendary LJKS’s first review of the car for Car Magazine.

 As the eighties progressed and those who could preferred to flaunt it, the W126 began to fall out of favour and, for the very first time, began to feel threatened.

 The nature of the market during the late 1970s and early ‘80s played a crucial role in the unique process that lead to the W126’s creation.
 It is, for example, very hard to believe today’s clientele would accept a flagship modell with significantly reduced output figures compared with its predecessor – yet after a decade of fears of fuel shortages, even the most wealthy and conspicuously consuming of customers were willing to accept a certain amount of modesty.

 Not very many books on cars demand as much as LJK Setright’s social history of the motor car.
 It offers a lot in return though.

-To be very honest there are very few motoring writers who can write well.
-And there seems only to have been one who could writing outstandingly well.
+To be very honest, there are very few motoring writers who can write well.
+And there seems only to have been one who could write outstandingly well.
 LJK Setright was that one.
 This fine book is quite probably unique because it’s a towering monument to a rich understanding of motor vehicles showing most clearly why an intelligent, cultured person might find them a worthy object of contemplation.
 Continue reading “Theme: Books – Drive On!”